DanGoer/portfolio-v1/README.md

 ## License

 Feel free to use this code for your own projects!
-You can change your personal data in /assets/data.ts
+You have to change your personal data in /assets/data.ts.
+Also you have to adjust the translations in /public/locales/de and /eng.